Where Are You Really on the Growth Curve?

 Have you noticed that growth often feels harder than it should?

->>> You’re not aligned on where your business actually sits on its growth journey right now.
+You’re not aligned on what to do, but you don’t actually agree where the business actually sits on its growth journey right now.

-If you don’t have this alignment around your growth strategy, you probably don’t have a clear set of product development, sales or marketing actions that are right for your business right now.
+If you don’t have this alignment around your growth strategy you probably don’t have a clear set of product development, sales or marketing actions that are right for your business right now.

 One of the most helpful frameworks I’ve found to bring clarity is Geoffrey Moore’s book Crossing the Chasm.